bamos/zsh-history-analysis/README.md

 scripts to parse, analyze, visualize `.zsh_history` files.
 These scripts can be extended to support Bash's `.bash_history`.

-Note: This is my first time using R and I am happy for improvements.

 # Getting Started
 You can run this on your `.zsh_history` files by cloning this repository with `git clone https://github.com/bamos/zsh-history-analysis.git`